yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year PhD student in the Department of Operations Research at [Columbia University](https://www.ieor.columbia.edu/).
 I am very fortunate to work with Prof. [Garud Iyengar](http://www.columbia.edu/~gi10/), Prof. [Jay Sethuraman](https://www.ieor.columbia.edu/faculty/jay-sethuraman), and Prof. [Hongseok Namkoong](https://hsnamkoong.github.io/).
+My research sits at the intersection of machine learning, optimization, and decision-making under uncertainty.
+I develop models and algorithms that enable AI-driven systems to make reliable and responsible decisions in complex, data-rich environments.

 From 2019 to 2021, I spent two years at [Georgia Tech ISyE](https://www.isye.gatech.edu/) as a graduate student studying statistics and mathematics.
-I also completed an undergraduate degree in economics from East China Normal University, while working full-time (joined in 2016 as a founding member) at a FinTech startup (NASDAQ: QFIN and HKEX:3660) in China, focusing on ML problems.
+I also completed an undergraduate degree in economics from East China Normal University, while working full-time (joined in 2016 as a founding member) at a FinTech startup (NASDAQ: QFIN) in China, focusing on ML problems.

-Broadly, my research develops models and algorithms for reliable and responsbile decision making tailored for modern operations.
-I use techniques from optimization, stochastic modeling, learning theory, and game theory.

 Here are my [Semantic](https://www.semanticscholar.org/author/Yuanzhe-Ma/2144051894) and [Google](https://scholar.google.com/citations?user=4d8UV8sAAAAJ) scholar profiles.